 Family Laws for Marriages in Pakistan

-In Pakistan, there are many laws regarding court marriage such as the Muslim Family Law ordinance 1961, Foreigner’s act 1946, Christian Marriage Act 1872, etc. For solemnizing your court marriage, you have to follow some above-mentioned laws according to your religion and culture, but there must be at least one party involved in this court marriage must be Pakistani citizen according to Constitution 1973.
+In Pakistan, there are many laws regarding marriage such as the Muslim Family Law ordinance 1961, Foreigner’s act 1946, Christian Marriage Act 1872, etc. For solemnizing your civil marriage, you have to follow some above-mentioned laws according to your religion and culture, but there must be at least one party involved in this civil marriage must be Pakistani citizen.

-The court marriage procedure in Pakistan can be divided into two simple steps:
+The civil marriage procedure in Pakistan can be divided into two simple steps:

-- Firstly, the bride must sign her affidavit of free will stating that she is an adult and free to marry without any cohesion or compulsion.
-This affidavit should be duly notarized by the relevant authorities.
-Normally, Family Lawyers guide for the affidavit of free will is usually drafted by a family lawyer.
+- To begin with, the bride must sign an affidavit of free will affirming that she is an adult and free to marry without coercion.
+The relevant authorities should notarize this affidavit.
+An affidavit of free will is usually drafted by a family lawyer.

-Court marriages in Pakistan are more popular than ever before, there are several reasons for this
+Civil Marriage or Court Marriage in Pakistan are More Popular than ever Before, there are Several Reasons for this

-- Parents’ involvement – If the parents of both families oppose the marriage it is difficult to make arrangements and go through a traditional system.
-Therefore court marriage has proved to be a viable option.
+- Parents’ involvement – If the parents of both families oppose the marriage, it is difficult to make arrangements and go through a traditional system.
+Therefore, civil marriage has proved to be a viable option.

 - Breaking away from the traditional marriage system – Some people just want to break away from the inherent restrictions or complications associated with a traditional marriage system.
 They just want to have a simple, hassle-free, inexpensive ceremony without all the usual ritualistic and cultural ceremonies attached to traditional marriages.
 This is also an age-old tradition and continues to date, especially in rural areas where women are expected to remain unmarried because of certain social rules or customs, therefore they opt for court marriages as an easy solution.

-The main reason for court marriage in Pakistan is the parents' involvement
+The Main Reason for Civil Marriage or Court Marriage in Pakistan is the Parents' involvement

-One of the main reasons for court marriage in Pakistan is parents’ involvement, in order to get married both bride and groom must have proper permission from their parents, one of the grooms who want to do court marriage has to give proof of her father or guardian’s permission.
+One of the main reasons for court marriage/civil marriage in Pakistan is parents’ involvement, in order to get married both bride and groom must have proper permission from their parents, one of the grooms who want to do civil marriage has to give proof of her father or guardian’s permission.

-Pakistani people are very traditional and they follow all the rules and regulations properly, that is why parents play a very important role in all kinds of decisions as this will help them out to make sure that the marriage will be done with harmony and peace.
-Written proof from both parties is important to conduct any type of nikah or court marriage procedure.
-In case either party gets involved on their own it may cause problems later in life after getting married so it’s better to avoid such things.
-If parents is not willing to give their consent then there are chances that court marriage will be stopped by law immediately.
+Pakistani people are very traditional, and they follow all the rules and regulations properly, that is why parents play a very important role in all kinds of decisions as this will help them out to make sure that the marriage will be done with harmony and peace.
+Written proof from both parties is important to conduct any type of nikah or court marriage/civil marriage procedure.
+In case, either party gets involved on their own it may cause problems later in life after getting married, so it’s better to avoid such things.
+If parents are not willing to give their consent, then there are chances that a civil marriage will be conducted.

-If you want to do a court marriage without your parents' permission, talk to our Court Marriage Expert Lawyer
+If You Want to do a Civil Marriage without your Parents' permission, Talk to our Court Marriage Expert Lawyer

-You can do court marriage without your parents’ permission, and you don’t need any approval from your parents.
+You can do love marriage/civil marriage without your parents’ permission, and you don’t need any approval from your parents.
 But if you are a minor (under 18) then you have to prove that you are adult enough to get married.

-You have to prove that you are a Pakistani citizen (not applicable to foreign nationals) and ready for court marriage without your parents’ permission.
+You have to prove that you are a Pakistani citizen (not applicable to foreign nationals) and ready for civil marriage/court marriage without your parents’ permission.
 You might be asked for your CNIC number or NICOP (National Identity Card of Overseas Pakistanis).
 If you cannot provide a copy of CNIC or NICOP then any other document, such as B’ Form, Board’s Matriculation certificate in original should be with you at the time of the proceeding.

 If either party is not related to the other one, then it is not necessary to tell anybody about this, as there is no law that says that parents have the right to know about their son/daughter’s decision of getting married by himself/herself.

-In Pakistan, at least one of the parties involved in court marriage must be a Pakistani citizen
+In Pakistan, at least one of the parties involved in civil marriage must be a Pakistani citizen

-In Pakistan at least one of the parties involved in court marriage must be a Pakistani citizen.
-Any male or female who is not a Muslim can get married under the law of Pakistan.
-If you are not a citizen of Pakistan then you cannot get married in Pakistan, however, if you are not a citizen of Pakistan but will like to marry a Pakistani citizen under the law then it can be done.
+In Pakistan, at least one of the parties conducted a civil marriage must be a Pakistani citizen.
+Any male or female, who is a Muslim or non-Muslim, can get married under the law of Pakistan.
+If you are not a citizen of Pakistan then you cannot get married in Pakistan, however, if you are not a citizen of Pakistan, but you want to marry a Pakistani citizen under the law then it can be done.

-In Court Marriage, in Pakistan, only Muslim males and females, or Muslim males and non-Muslim females can marry each other but they must not be within prohibited degrees of relationship or affinity
+In Court Marriage or Civil Marriage, in Pakistan, only Muslim males and females, or Muslim males and non-Muslim females can marry each other, but they must not be within prohibited degrees of relationship or affinity.

-In Court Marriage, in Pakistan, only Muslim males and females or Muslim males and non-Muslim females can marry each other but they must not be within prohibited degrees of relationship or affinity under section 4(b) or (c) of Muslim Personal Law (Shariat) Application Act,1937, if such party is related then no such marriage will be valid.
-A woman can not remarry after her divorce, until after the expiry of the period prescribed by law for Iddat and unless the conditions required by law for the consummation of the second marriage have been fulfilled and certificate therefor has been issued by an authorized medical practitioner.
+In court marriage/civil marriage in Pakistan, Muslim males and females or Muslim males and non-Muslim females can marry each other, but they must not be within prohibited degrees of relationship or affinity under section 4(b) or (c) of Muslim Personal Law (Shariat) Application Act,1937, if such party is related then no such marriage will be valid.
+A woman can not remarry after her divorce, until after the expiry of the period prescribed by law for Iddat.

-What Are The Shari'a Requirements For Nikah during Court Marriage?
+What Are The Shari'a Requirements For Nikah during Civil Marriage?

 A valid nikah is a contract.
 Hence, the contracting parties must be competent, i.e., they must be of sound mind and have attained the age of puberty.
 They must also consent to the marriage, or else it is not a binding contract.